erizov/Professor/semester_1/lecture_01_sorting_fundamentals/insertion_sort/README.md

 **Common Combinations:**
 - Employed together in production systems for optimal performance
-- Complementary algorithms that solve related problems
+- Complementary algorithms that tackle related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With